dimanikulin/fva/README.md

 A convergent tool set in form of desktop applications to automate the process of importing the multimedia data (photo/audio/video) into the IR multimedia systems like digiKam, Google Photo, Apple Photo, Synology Photo Station, etc. to make the multimedia more searchable

-The main functions of that tool set are:
+The main functions(basing on user search needs) of that tool set are:
 * to automate the import (with decreasing the probability of human factor influence on the process of importing new photos into the existing photo album).
 * to make photo album more searchable (that is driven by IR Multimedia Systems) by enriching the metadata (and improving its consistency) with minimal human involvement.

 Despite there are a lot of steps that can be automated, still a human involvement is required.

 The solution is oriented on end users only.
 Only opensource code/tools are used as a product is opensource.